Weight loss: Diet and exercise

 The least intrusive weight loss methods, and those most often recommended, are adjustments to eating patterns and increased physical activity, generally in the form of exercise.
 The World Health Organization recommends that people combine a reduction of processed foods high in saturated fats, sugar and salt, and reduced caloric intake with an increase in physical activity.
 Both long-term exercise programs and anti-obesity medications reduce abdominal fat volume.

 Self-monitoring of diet, exercise, and weight are beneficial strategies for weight loss, particularly early in weight loss programs.
 Research indicates that those who log their foods about three times per day and about 20 times per month are more likely to achieve clinically significant weight loss.

-Weight loss depends on maintaining a negative energy balance and not the type of macronutrients (such as carbohydrate) consumed.
-High protein diets have shown greater efficacy in the short term for people eating ad libitum due to increased thermogenesis and satiety.
+Permanent weight loss depends on maintaining a negative energy balance and not the type of macronutrients (such as carbohydrate) consumed.
+High protein diets have shown greater efficacy in the short term (under 12 months) for people eating ad libitum due to increased thermogenesis and satiety, however this effect tends to dissipate over time.

+Hydration

+Increasing water intake can reduce weight by increasing thermogenesis, by reducing food intake, and by increasing fat oxidation.
+Persons dieting for weight loss have demonstrated the weight-reducing effects of increased water consumption.
+Among adults in the U.S. there is a significant association between inadequate hydration and obesity.

 Medications

 Other methods of weight loss include use of anti-obesity drugs that decrease appetite, block fat absorption, or reduce stomach volume.
 Obesity has been resistant to drug-based therapies, with a 2021 review stating that existing medications are "often delivering insufficient efficacy and dubious safety".
+Semaglutide has also become popular recently as an aid in weight loss.
+It is particularly beneficial for those with type 2 diabetes and obesity.